Tiger Trails

 Trail Routes

 Provides accessible paths and walks with no obstructions.
-It starts near the tiger outside Burdick Hall.
-This route is connected to designated accessible parking lots and building entrances.
+Starting at Tiger Circle, the route is connected to designated accessible parking lots and building entrances.

 Features the university's most historic sites.
 It is easily accessible from the Administration building or the Glen garage.
 It is named after the original name of Towson University.
 In 1866 the State Normal School opened as Maryland's first teacher-training school.
 "Normal school" is the English translation of Ecole Normale, the term used by the French teacher-training schools that served as models for U.S. educators.